sepideh-shamsizadeh/sepideh-shamsizadeh/README.md

 ### What I'm Currently Learning

 I'm currently focused on mastering my skills in advanced Python, Tensorflow, Git, ROS, and C++.
-I'm working on [Learning_Programing](https://github.com/sepideh-shamsizadeh/Learning_programing) Repository to deepen my understanding of these technologies and apply them to real-world problems.

 ### Projects